-Additionally, during a receivership, FHFA could take the position that Fannie Mae's contribution of Designated Q-REMIC Interests to the Issuer constitutes only the grant of a security interest under applicable law, that Fannie Mae continues to own the Designated Q-REMIC Interests, and that FHFA as receiver should control and administer the Designated Q-REMIC Interests.
+Additionally, during a receivership, FHFA could take the position that Fannie Mae's contribution of Designated Q-REMIC Interests and the Legacy X-IO Interest to the Issuer constitutes only the grant of a security interest under applicable law, that Fannie Mae continues to own the Designated Q-REMIC Interests and the Legacy X-IO Interest, and that FHFA as receiver should control and administer the Designated Q-REMIC Interests and the Legacy X-IO Interest.

 HERA provides general exceptions to the powers of FHFA as receiver.
-The legal isolation of the Designated Q-REMIC Interests, effectuated by Fannie Mae's contribution thereof to the Issuer, falls under the general exceptions, insofar as the Designated Q-REMIC Interests are interests in pools of mortgages.
-If FHFA were to dispute that the Designated Q-REMIC Interests are interests in pools of mortgages, Fannie Mae's contribution thereof to the Issuer may still be respected in the event of any receivership on equitable grounds because the contribution is intended to enhance the assets of Fannie Mae's conservatorship estate.
-However, if a court were to hold that the Designated Q-REMIC Interests are not interests in pools of mortgages and that the equities do not require that FHFA respect the contribution, the Designated Q-REMIC Interests could be subject to administration in Fannie Mae's receivership estate, and there could be delays or reductions in payments to Noteholders and in efforts to enforce recourse against the Designated Q-REMIC Interests, or other losses with respect to the Notes.
+The legal isolation of the Designated Q-REMIC Interests and the Legacy X-IO Interest, effectuated by Fannie Mae's contribution thereof to the Issuer, falls under the general exceptions, insofar as the Designated Q-REMIC Interests and the Legacy X-IO Interest are interests in pools of mortgages.
+If FHFA were to dispute that the Designated Q-REMIC Interests and the Legacy X-IO Interest are interests in pools of mortgages, Fannie Mae's contribution thereof to the Issuer may still be respected in the event of any receivership on equitable grounds because the contribution is intended to enhance the assets of Fannie Mae's conservatorship estate.
+However, if a court were to hold that the Designated Q-REMIC Interests and the Legacy X-IO Interest are not interests in pools of mortgages and that the equities do not require that FHFA respect the contribution, the Designated Q-REMIC Interests and the Legacy X-IO Interest could be subject to administration in Fannie Mae's receivership estate, and there could be delays or reductions in payments to Noteholders and in efforts to enforce recourse against the Designated Q-REMIC Interests and the Legacy X-IO Interest, or other losses with respect to the Notes.

 The Cash Collateral Account and the Eligible Investments held therein are legally isolated from any receivership estate of Fannie Mae because Fannie Mae will never have had any interest in the Note proceeds used to purchase the Eligible Investments in the Cash Collateral Account.
-The legal isolation of the Cash Collateral Account, Eligible Investments and Designated Q-REMIC Interests could nonetheless be challenged if FHFA asks a court to substantively consolidate the Issuer with Fannie Mae and to pool all of their respective assets for distributions to creditors.
+The legal isolation of the Cash Collateral Account, Eligible Investments, Designated Q-REMIC Interests and Legacy X-IO Interest could nonetheless be challenged if FHFA asks a court to substantively consolidate the Issuer with Fannie Mae and to pool all of their respective assets for distributions to creditors.
 HERA does not expressly authorize FHFA, as receiver, to substantively consolidate affiliates into Fannie Mae, and the disregard of an entity's separate existence is not generally favored.
-However, if substantive consolidation were nonetheless to occur, there could be delays or reductions in payments to Noteholders and in the enforcement of rights to payments from the Designated Q-REMIC Interests and the Cash Collateral Account, or other losses with respect to the Notes.
+However, if substantive consolidation were nonetheless to occur, there could be delays or reductions in payments to Noteholders and in the enforcement of rights to payments from the Designated Q-REMIC Interests, the Legacy X-IO Interest and the Cash Collateral Account, or other losses with respect to the Notes.